james-learns-to-code/ios-swift-practice-market_ui/README.md

 For demonstrate diverse use case of ViewController, i create diverse ViewController

 ## Library
-Minimize use of Third-party library.
+I try to minimize use of Third-party library.

 ## View & ViewController
-I prefer separate view setup code to view-class side.
+I prefer separate view setup code from view-class side.
 It can archive by using view switching.

     override func loadView() {
         super.loadView()